Looking for the best banks for American expats in France? Read on.

 Student / Child (Minor) Accounts.

 It’s possible to open child accounts in France with a parent.
-Be sure to ask about student or child account rates, which may offer discounts on fees.
+Be sure to ask about student or child account rates, which may offer discounts on fees, especially on minor bank accounts for children under 18 years old.

 If you’re a married woman in France, don’t be surprised if the bank refers to you by your birth last name — or if you don’t use your spouse’s last name, don’t be surprised if the bank insists on calling you by your spouse’s name.
 I’ve also heard stories about banks requiring husband’s to be present or consent when opening a bank account.
 Also don’t forget to bring your marriage certificate or any proof of divorce paperwork when you open an account.
 I have my own issues with this last name thing in France and see the gender/discrimination issues in the name thing as very problematic (probs my #1 and maybe only true compaint about France).
 Ummm….let’s just say I have a few stories and experiences on this point….